Our Doctor and Certified Nurse Midwives

 Graduated Carl Sandburg College, Galesburg, Illinois 1990.
 Associate in Applied Science, Nursing.

-In 2009 I moved to Brandon, Florida and began working with a large group of midwives and nurse practitioners providing women’s health care in a private practice as well as six public health clinics in Hillsborough County.
-The six on-call midwives delivered over 100 babies a month at Tampa General Hospital.
+In 2009, I moved to Brandon, Florida and began working with a large group of midwives and nurse practitioners providing women’s health care in a private practice, as well as six public health clinics in Hillsborough County.
+The six on-call nurse midwives delivered over 100 babies a month at Tampa General Hospital.
 I moved to Sarasota in 2011, commuting to Hillsborough County to work.
 I have been in private practice in Sarasota since February 2013.

 I am very pleased to continue my career here in Sarasota at University Park Obstetrics and Gynecology!

-After being involved in birth for twenty-five years I still love working with families around birth time!
+After being involved in birth for 26 years, I still love working with families around birth time!

 Personal birth experience includes the unmedicated birth of my daughter Kristi in 1990.
-Due to severe preeclampsia, labor was induced 6 weeks prematurely.
+Due to severe preeclampsia, labor was induced six weeks prematurely.
 It was during my pregnancy and delivery that I developed an interest in working in women’s health.
-In 1991 I began working as a registered nurse in obstetrics.
+In 1991, I began working as a registered nurse in obstetrics.

 Hobbies and personal life: I live in Sarasota with my two cats.
-My daughter Kristi works for a large pharmaceutical benefits management company in the Chicago suburbs and I am very proud of her!
+My daughter Kristi works for a large pharmaceutical benefits management company in Phoenix, and I am very proud of her!
 We accrue a lot of mileage flying back and forth between Chicago and Sarasota!
-My step-daughter Jen is married and is a family nurse practitioner Bloomington, Illinois.
+My step-daughter, Jen, is married and is a family nurse practitioner Melissa, Texas.
 I was present for the birth of Jen’s first two children.
 Baby number three, little Maddox, decided to arrive a day before Grandma’s planned arrival in Illinois.

 Hearth and home are very dear to me.
-I enjoys family, friends, celebration, the natural world, travel, and all types of art.
+I enjoy family, friends, celebration, the natural world, travel and all types of art.
 Welcoming new little people into the world is pretty high on my list of good times.